KuhlThing/ProfileGen/README.md

 The terminal should then ask for a GitHub username to generate results, then a preferred text color, and finally a background color for the info cards.

 This process will create an HTML file, which then will create a pdf file.

+Technologies
+Project is created with:

+HTML5
+CSS
+nodeJS

+Packages Used

+html-pdf using phantomjs
+axios
+npm
+inquirer